NNSSA/Cheetah/README.md

   <img src="Cheetah_logo.png" alt="Cheetah Logo" width="50%" />
 </p>

+# Cheetah: A gravity simulation in JAX

+Authors: Nashwan Sabti

-# Cheetah: A gravity simulation in JAX to quickly compute the clustering of particles onto dark-matter halos
+Cheetah is a code that allows to quickly compute the clustering of particles onto dark-matter halos.